Networking key concepts

-The Transmission Control Protocol and Internet Protocol (TCP/IP) is a standard set of protocols developed in the late 1970s by the Defense Advanced Research Projects Agency (DARPA) as a means of communication between different types of computers and computer networks.
+The Transmission Control Protocol and Internet Protocol is a standard set of protocols developed in the late 1970s by the Defense Advanced Research Projects Agency (DARPA) as a means of communication between different types of computers and computer networks.
 TCP/IP is the driving force of the Internet, and thus it is the most popular set of network protocols on Earth.

-Transmission Control Protocol is the “TCP” of TCP/IP and enables network hosts to establish connections which may be used to exchange data streams.
-TCP also guarantees that the data between connections is delivered and that it arrives at one network host in the same order as sent from another network host.
+Transmission Control Protocol – the “TCP” of TCP/IP – enables network hosts to establish connections that may be used to exchange data streams.
+TCP also guarantees that data sent between connections is delivered, and that it arrives at one network host in the same order as sent from another network host.

 The common configuration elements of TCP/IP and their purposes are as follows:

-IP address The IP address is a unique identifying string expressed as four decimal numbers ranging from zero (0) to two-hundred and fifty-five (255), separated by periods, with each of the four numbers representing eight (8) bits of the address for a total length of thirty-two (32) bits for the whole address.
+IP address: The IP address is a unique identifying string expressed as four decimal numbers ranging from zero (0) to two-hundred and fifty-five (255), separated by periods, with each of the four numbers representing eight (8) bits of the address for a total length of thirty-two (32) bits for the whole address.
 This format is called dotted quad notation.

-Netmask The Subnet Mask (or simply, netmask) is a local bit mask, or set of flags which separate the portions of an IP address significant to the network from the bits significant to the subnetwork.
+Netmask: The subnet mask (or simply, netmask) is a local bit mask, or set of flags, which separate the portions of an IP address significant to the network from the bits significant to the subnetwork.
 For example, in a Class C network, the standard netmask is 255.255.255.0 which masks the first three bytes of the IP address and allows the last byte of the IP address to remain available for specifying hosts on the subnetwork.

-Gateway Address A Gateway Address is the IP address through which a particular network, or host on a network, may be reached.
+Gateway address: A gateway address is the IP address through which a particular network, or host on a network, may be reached.
 If one network host wishes to communicate with another network host, and that host is not located on the same network, then a gateway must be used.
-In many cases, the Gateway Address will be that of a router on the same network, which will in turn pass traffic on to other networks or hosts, such as Internet hosts.
+In many cases, the gateway address will be that of a router on the same network, which will in turn pass traffic on to other networks or hosts, such as Internet hosts.
 The value of the Gateway Address setting must be correct, or your system will not be able to reach any hosts beyond those on the same network.

-The IP address, Netmask, Network Address, Broadcast Address, Gateway Address, and Nameserver Addresses are typically specified via the appropriate directives in the file
+The IP address, netmask, network address, broadcast address, gateway address, and nameserver addresses are typically specified via the appropriate directives in the file

 /etc/network/interfaces.
 For more information, view the system manual page for